EGO4D/ego-exo4d-egopose/handpose/data_preparation/README.md

 ### Landscape vs. Portrait view
 When generating ground truth annotation and Aria images, the default orientation is *landscape view* following the convention of Aria glass.
 See figure below for landscape view vs. portrait view.

-You can change to *portrait view* by adding `--portrait_view` flag in step 2 and step 3, but make sure to keep consistent view orientation between annotation and images.
+You can change the Aria images and 2D annotations to *portrait view* by adding `--portrait_view` flag in step 2 and step 3.
+Please make sure to keep consistent view orientation between annotation and images.
+See [visualization.ipynb](https://github.com/EGO4D/ego-exo4d-egopose/blob/main/handpose/data_preparation/visualization.ipynb) for an example to keep consistency for 3D annotations by rotating Aria camera pose.
+TODO: add to the script

 <img src="assets/landscape_vs_portrait_view.png" width ="700" height="350">